thomas-villagers/clojurelibgdx/README.md

     [com.badlogic.gdx/gdx-backend-lwjgl "0.9.7"]
     [com.badlogic.gdx/gdx-backend-lwjgl-natives "0.9.7"]

-The jars need to be in your local Maven repository (something like ~/home/.m2/com/badlogic/gdx/gdx.jar;).
+The jars need to be in your local Maven repository (on my machine it's ~/.m2/com/badlogic/gdx/gdx.jar;).

 If mvn is installed you can do this like so (repeat for gdx-natives etc.):